 In coming months, you can expect many other ROMs to come to the Nexus 4.
 I am currently waiting to see a version of MIUI for the Nexus 4, as I really like the look and feel.
 I also hope to see PAC-Man ROM, which basically combines the best features of the ROMs I mentioned above.

-Posted on Wednesday 30th January 2013 - Post the first comment!
+Posted on Wednesday 30th January 2013 - Leave a comment

 The ArmourDillo Hybrid Protective Case for the Nexus 4 is, as the name suggests, a rugged case that is made to protect the Nexus 4 from drops and bumps.
 This case comes in two parts; a flexible part that wraps around the back and edges of the phone, and a hard outer shell that covers the back and clings around the corners and two sides of your device.
 This case comes in red, blue and black.